 Read Also: How to Start Working Out at Home

 If you’re like me, your kid’s closets are running over and you have clothing items in yours that you’ve had for years.

-Taking a nap may seem so basic, but once you become a parent and you’re running off of limited sleep each day being able to sleep for 4-5 hours uninterrupted sounds like a dream.
+Taking a nap may seem so basic, but once you become a parent and you’re running off of limited sleep each day being able to sleep uninterrupted during the day sounds like a distant dream.

 In my opinion, taking a nap is the ultimate form of self-care (or gift that anyone can give me for that matter lol).

-Have you fallen behind on your favorite shows or is there a movie that you’ve been wanting to see, but can’t seem to find the time?
+Have you fallen behind on your favorite shows or is there a movie that you’ve been wanting to see, but can’t seem to find the time for?

-When you take time out for you, spend a few hours watching TV or a movie.
+When you take time out for yourself, spend a few hours watching TV or a movie.